-

 Kano OS:

-children to teach them how to build and configure
+them how to build and configure computers and laptops

-company needs to sell the product regarless how
+company needs to sell the product regardless how

 educational it is, but siding with Microsoft for sales